PaloAltoNetworks/pan-chainguard/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``pan-chainguard`` uses the PAN-OS default trusted CA store and the
-*All Certificate Information* CCADB data file as input, and determines
+*All Certificate Information (root and intermediate) in CCADB (CSV)*
-the intermediate certificate chains, if available, for each root CA
+data file as input, and determines the intermediate certificate
-certificate.
-These can then be added to PAN-OS as trusted CA device
+chains, if available, for each root CA certificate.
+These can then be
-certificates.
+added to PAN-OS as trusted CA device certificates.

 By preloading known intermediates for the trusted CAs, the number of
 TLS connection errors that users encounter for misconfigured servers